George Reginald Margetson

 George Reginald Margetson (1877 - c.1952) was a stationary engineer and poet.
 He was born in St. Kitts, British West Indies.
 He moved to the United States in 1897 and resided in Boston.

 He graduated from Bethel Moravian School in 1895.
 He married Elizabeth Matthews and had "a large family."
-He lived in the Cambrdige section of Boston.
+He lived in Cambridge, Massachusetts.

 His book Fledging Bard and the Poetry Society is a single poem covering 100 pages.
 His work includes satire.